 It’s hard to beat this warm and cozy sausage, kale and white bean soup recipe when the weather starts to cool down.
-There aren’t many ingredients to this soup, so pay attention to the quality and freshness of each one.
+This recipe goes down as one of my all-time favorites because it’s:

 Italian Sausage, Kale and White Bean Soup Ingredients